 History comes to life as we peer into the faces of those who lived before us, and our collection includes many old photographs of local families, schools, churches, businesses, and community events.
 We also have a wall display featuring portraits of individuals who were born in Russia and immigrated to this area in the latter part of the 19th century.

-The Archives are open to the public on Wednesday 1-4 p.m. or by appointment.
-Our archivist is available to assist you.
+The Archives are open to the public on Wednesdays from 10 a.m.-4 p.m. or by appointment.
+We welcome researchers and our archivist is available to assist you.
 Stop by and let us help you unlock YOUR history!